sepehr2github/Fund-me/README.md

 This repo contains 3 contracts:

-1. 'FundMe.sol': A crowd funding contract
+1. 'FundMe.sol': A simple crowdfunding contract
 2. 'SimpleStorage.sol': A small contract for learning storage process
-3. 'SimpleFactory.sol': A small contracts for learning inheritance in solidity
+3. 'SimpleFactory.sol': A small contract for learning inheritance in solidity